AdobeDocs/experience-manager-65.en/help/release-notes/aem-forms-current-service-pack-installation-instructions.md

             >[!NOTE]
             >
-            > Using the **ConfigurationManager.bat** file helps you to avoid updating name of .lax files manually.
+            >* Updating or replacing the **ConfigurationManager.bat** file helps you to avoid updating the name of .lax files manually.
-            >

    1. **[For Unix-based only]:** The **Start Configuration Manager** check box is selected by default.
 Click **[!UICONTROL Done]** to run the Configuration Manager instantly or to run **Configuration Manager** later, deselect the **Start Configuration Manager** option before you click **[!UICONTROL Done]**.
 You can start **Configuration Manager** later using the appropriate script in the `[AEM_forms_root]/configurationManager/bin` directory.